beechit/TYPO3_Welcome/README.md

 *Requirements: The constants of the fluidtemplate are set in section 'adjust templates'*

-Creating own templates need a BE configuration for the editor to have a visual overview were the content will be placed in the FE.
-The configuration of these template will be separated in different files to avoid a very large file and losing structure.
-Therefore first create a folder (e.g.`Configuration/BackendLayouts/`) which is going to contain a different file for every template you are going to create.
+Creating own templates needs a BE configuration for the editor to create a visual overview were the content will be placed in the FE.
+The configuration of these template will be separated in different files to avoid a very large files and losing structure and readability.
+Therefore first create a folder (e.g.`Configuration/BackendLayouts/`).
+This folder will contain different files for every template you are going to create.

-Create a file `Configuration/TsConfig/Page/config.ts` which tells TYPO3 to include and read every file in the created directories (in the future this file will also include others files as well and it is your 'startpoint' to your page TsConfig).
+Create a file `Configuration/TsConfig/Page/config.ts` which tells TYPO3 to include and read every file in the created directory (in the future this file will also list other includes as well and it is your 'startpoint' to your page TsConfig).

 The following configuration should inform TYPO3 to include all files in the created BackendLayouts directory: